Abdominal Fat

 • Perform a thorough detox 1-2 times a year.
 This is common practice in many cultures and for good reason 😊 We can suggest many options.

+This is a lifestyle that can undo the old and rebuild something fresh and new.
 Keep a journal and track your progress for 1-2 months.
-The dietary and basic supplement suggestions can be adopted for a lifetime.
 Many people find they enjoy multiple health benefits following these suggestions.

 Changing old habits and establishing new ones requires a certain joyful fierceness.
 Remember, you’re meant to be healthy, happy and feel good about yourself!